Short Makalu Base Camp Trek

 You fly back to Kathmandu from Tumlingtar after having breakfast.
 After landing at the Kathmandu Airport, you will transfer to the hotel.
 In the daytime, you can go around the market to purchase necessary stuffs.

 You can also take rest throughout the day at the hotel or even party with the fellow travelers.
-In the evening, the agency invites you to farewell dinner at a cultural restaurant around Thamel.
+In the evening, the local trekking agency invites you to farewell dinner at a cultural restaurant around Thamel.
 You will really enjoy the cultural shows of the restaurant.

 This is the last day of your Nepal journey.
 You will be transferred to Tribhuvan International Airport at least 3 hours before your flight, giving you plenty of time to check in and say goodbye.
 We hope you’ve enjoyed every moment with us.
 Thank you for letting Nepal Trekking Routes share this unforgettable adventure with you, and we wish you safe travels and many fond memories of Nepal